Brandon-Ruixuan/final_project/README.md

 # Vietnam

-This is my final project on Vietnam.
-In the past semster, we generate more precise representation of Vietnam’s population and its distribution.
+This is my final project on Vietnam.In the past semster, we generate more precise representation of Vietnam’s population and its distribution.
 Furthermore, we compared the distribution of urban areas with local topography, and analysis the correlation between local topography and the distribution of basic public facility.

 ## Administrative Subdivisions of Vietnam